sundowndev/underbase/docs/quick-start.md

 First, install the cli app using npm or yarn.

-It is recommended to install `underbase-cli` globally :
+It is recommended to install `underbase` globally :

 ```bash
 npm i underbase -g